Posted on January 18, 2017 at 9:00 PM

 Small on/off switch.
 Any will do, just make sure it will fit in the altoids tin and is rated for 1 amp.

 I use an altoids tin, any generic mint tin of this size will work.

 Thin stranded wire is the easiest to use for soldering this project.

 I use a generic HAKO soldering iron.
 Any will work, just make sure you get a quality one that holds the heat, and heats up fast.

 Use thin gauge solder.
-It heats up faster, is easier to control, and doesn't get out of control.
+It heats up faster, and is easier to control.